One of Janome’s most popular sewing machines over the last few years has been the 2160DC.

 Recently, the powers that be at Janome decided to retire this workhorse and replace with the 3160QDC, which is capable of doing all that the 2160 can do and more.

-Although it has been retired, we like the 2160 so much that we believe it deserves a close look.
+Although it has been retired, I like the 2160 so much that I believe it deserves a close look.

 - Ideal for beginners